-- In first-order logic, quantifiers are symbols used to express the scope of variables in logical statements.

 - Quantifiers are essential for expressing statements about collections of objects or individuals in a precise and concise manner within first-order logic.
-They allow for the formulation of statements that capture universal truths or existential claims about the elements of a domain.

 - There are two main quantifiers:

 - 1. the existential quantifier (3) and

 - 2. the universal quantifier (\forall).

 6. Quantifiers: Universal quantification (∀)